-- 4.1 The original net revenue budget for 2023/24 was £14.363m.
-Cabinet has considered the forecast outturn position during the year with the last forecast outturn position of £14.626m reported in the Financial Performance Report Q2 2023/24.
-This highlighted a forecast adverse variation of £0.263m against the budget as reported at the time. - 4.2 The MTFS has assumed that £0.861m of the Financial Resilience reserve will be required in the current year to achieve a balanced position at year end based on the estimate included in the Draft Budget and Medium-Term Financial Strategy considered by Cabinet in November 2023.
+4.1 The original net revenue budget for 2023/24 was £14.363m.
+Cabinet has considered the forecast outturn position during the year with the last forecast outturn position of £14.626m reported in the Financial Performance Report - Q2 2023/24.
+This highlighted a forecast adverse variation of £0.263m against the budget as reported at the time.
+With increased Treasury Management investment income and the impact of enhanced vacancy management across the Publica Contract it is anticipated that the Q3 forecast position will be further improved.

+- 4.2 The MTFS has assumed that £0.861m of the Financial Resilience reserve will be required in the current year to achieve a balanced position at year end based on the estimate included in the Draft Budget and Medium-Term Financial Strategy considered by Cabinet in November 2023.
 This assumes that the revenue position, as reported in Q2, improves to a net nil variance by the end of the financial year. - 4.3 Given the level of uncertainty in the forecast outturn position, largely due to the external economic environment, service budgets have not been revised for the current financial year. - 4.4 The Q3 forecast will be considered by Cabinet at their meeting in March 2024 and should be viewed as a draft outturn position.
 Should there remain and adverse outturn forecast, in the absence of mitigating cost reductions or savings the remaining overspend will need to be funded from the Financial Resilience reserve to achieve a balanced position.